 Whitfield is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Whitfield is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Whitfield who work in healthcare (37.21%), teaching (25.58%), and office and administrative support (23.26%).
+There are especially a lot of people living in Whitfield who work in healthcare (43.24%), office and administrative support (32.43%), and law enforcement and fire fighting (16.22%).

 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 7.50 minutes getting to work every day.

 The most common language spoken in Whitfield is English.
-Other important languages spoken here include Polish and Other Asian languages.
+Other important languages spoken here include Spanish and Polish.

 100.0% of the real estate in the neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.
 With a real estate vacancy rate of only 0.0%, the neighborhood has a lower vacancy rate than 100.0% of U.S. neighborhoods, a very elite group.
 Such a low vacancy rate may indicate very strong real estate demand in the neighborhood combined with some impediments to increasing supply, such as zoning or existing density of development, among other potential reasons.